descawed/galsdk/README.md

     the final game; these appear to be related to a cut feature where it would have been possible to combine scanning with an item.
 If the player enters the trigger area and fulfills the associated condition, the game will call the "Enabled" callback (if present) to determine if the trigger is enabled.
 If the trigger is enabled, the game will then call the "Callback" function to perform the action associated with the trigger.
+If either callback contains calls to any common game functions, such as checking a flag or picking up an item, those will be shown in an "Actions" box below the callback.
+There you can modify the arguments, or disable the call by unchecking the box next to its name.
 The final important piece of information attached to triggers is the actor flags.
 If one of the actor flags is set, the trigger area bounds are ignored and the trigger will instead fire when the player activates/scans/etc. the flagged actor.
 The trigger will only fire if the actor is dead unless the "Allow living actor" flag is set.
 Note that there is no flag for Actor 0 because Actor 0 is always the player.
 - **String** - This tab shows the game's message strings.
 "Messages" exclusively means the messages that appear at the bottom of the screen, e.g. when inspecting objects; all other text consists of standalone images.
 Each stage of the game has a separate message file, so this tab groups messages by stage.
 Some versions of the game also include